Skip to main content

 Sandbox test passed.

-Publish your skill to the Hubify registry:
+Publish to the registry

 hubify publish api-error-handling.hub